The Angular Localization Function (ALF): a practical tool to measure solvent angular order with Molecular Density Functional Theory: Results and Discussion

 The number density and parallel component of the polarization are consistent with the expected tetrahedral structure around the water molecule.
 Along the O-H bond (Fig.~\ref{fig:water_along_OH_lonepairs}a), the density peak at $\approx2$~\AA~from the solute's hydrogen and the positive $P_\parallel$ with a peak at the same position indicate the presence of a solvent molecule receiving a H-bond from the solute.
 In contrast, in the direction of the lone pair (Fig.~\ref{fig:water_along_OH_lonepairs}b), the number density and negative parallel polarization are consistent with a molecule donating an H-bond, with the oxygen of the solvent molecule at $\approx3$~\AA~from the solute's oxygen.
 The lower value of the maximum of $|P_\parallel|$ in the latter case is partly due to the fact that the dipole of the solvent molecule is not aligned with the O-H bond donating the H-bond to the solute, whereas in the former case it is aligned with the O-H bond of the solute donating the H-bond to the solvent.

-Since ALF and $\DJS$ are not usual quantities, we begin with general considerations.
-By convention, we set $\alpha(\br,\bomega)=0$ when $n(\br)=0$, causing ALF to vanish both in regions with zero density (very close to the solute) and in regions where all orientations are equivalent such as in the homogeneous and isotropic region far from the solute (see Fig.~\ref{fig:water_along_OH_lonepairs}).
+Since $\alf$ and $\DJS$ are not usual quantities, we begin with general considerations.
+By convention, we set $\alpha(\br,\bomega)=0$ when $n(\br)=0$, causing $\alf$ to vanish both in regions with zero density (very close to the solute) and in regions where all orientations are equivalent such as in the homogeneous and isotropic region far from the solute (see Fig.~\ref{fig:water_along_OH_lonepairs}).
 For its part, the Jensen-Shannon divergence, distinguishes between these 2 regions: it vanishes in the bulk solvent but reaches a plateau in the solvent-free region.
 In the intermediate region, where the solvent is inhomogeneous and anisotropic, the two functions behave very similarly.
 This suggests that both quantities can be used interchangeably to quantify the orientational order.
-For the remainder of this discussion, we will focus on ALF, as it does not suffer from the divergence problem indicated in Section~\ref{subsec:alf}.
+For the remainder of this discussion, we will focus on ALF.

-Along the O-H bond (Fig.~\ref{fig:water_along_OH_lonepairs}a), Alf reaches a maximum closer to the solute's hydrogen than the density peak, its value then decreases gradually toward zero.
+Along the O-H bond (Fig.~\ref{fig:water_along_OH_lonepairs}a), \gj{ALF} reaches a maximum closer to the solute's hydrogen than the density peak, its value then decreases gradually toward zero.
 Several conclusions on the local solvent order can be drawn from this profile.
 The peak in ALF corresponds to regions with strong preferential orientation but very low number density.
 Indeed, as the solvent approaches the solute, both the steric repulsion (captured by the Lennard-Jones site on the oxygen in the SPC/E model) and the electrostatic interactions are stronger.
 Consequently, while molecules are excluded by the steric repulsion (small $n$), those that are present are strongly oriented by the large electric field.
 ALF quantifies the narrowing of the angular distribution at short distance from the solute's OH.
 At longer distance, ALF decays much more slowly with $r$ than $n$ or $P_\parallel$, indicating the gradual broadening of the angular distribution (due to the decay of the electric field) of molecules present in this region -- a feature less visible on the polarization, which also depends on the amount of molecules present.
-A signature for the second solvation shell also appears around 4~\AA~in the density, parallel polarization and Alf.
+A signature for the second solvation shell also appears around 4~\AA~in the density, parallel polarization and \gj{ALF}.